heurislabs/operantlabs/README.md

 ## License

 This project is for educational and demonstration purposes.
-The original teenage.engineering design and branding remain the property of teenage engineering.
+The original design inspiration came from teenage.engineering.

 ## Acknowledgments

-- **teenage engineering** - For their inspiring design and innovative products
+- **Operant Labs** - For their inspiring design and innovative products
 - **Next.js team** - For the excellent React framework
 - **shadcn** - For the beautiful UI component library
 - **Tailwind CSS** - For the utility-first CSS framework